aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-texture-patterns/_index.md

 ---
-title: Create Texture Pattern in PostScript
+title: Create Texture Pattern in PostScript with Aspose.Page for Java
 linktitle: Texture and Patterns - PostScript
 second_title: Aspose.Page Java API
 description: Learn how to create texture pattern in PostScript using Aspose.Page for Java, including how to add texture, define tiling pattern, and save PostScript file.